rl-language/rlc/docs/tutorial.md

 ## Training and running

-Now that you made sure your system works, download the `Sudoku` example from [../tool/rlc/test/examples/sudoku.rl](here), and save it in a file in the directory we created at the start of this example.
+Now that you made sure your system works, download the `Sudoku` example from [here](../tool/rlc/test/examples/sudoku.rl), and save it in a file in the directory we created at the start of this example.

 Read the example and make sure you understand it.
-If you are interested in learning more about the mechanism described there you can try as well reading the files described here [../tool/rlc/test/tutorial/2.rl](here) and [../tool/rlc/test/tutorial/3.rl](here).
+If you are interested in learning more about the mechanism described there you can try as well reading the files described [here](../tool/rlc/test/tutorial/2.rl) and [here](../tool/rlc/test/tutorial/3.rl).

 After you have copied it, you can run `rlc-learn` and see it learn
 ```
-rlc-learn sudoku.rl -o network |& tee log.txt
+rlc-learn sudoku.rl |& tee log.txt
 ```

 If you have not installed torch and cuda, this invocation will fail.
 If it does fail, you can open the file log.txt and try see what you are missing to run it.